 1 sandwich, 390 calories, 18 g fat, 6 g saturated fat, 580 mg sodium, 6 g fiber, 5 g sugar, 27 g protein

-Not only does this delicious, artisanal-style microwave sandwich carry 45 percent of the day’s vitamin A and 35 percent of the day’s calcium, it’s overflowing with flavor thanks to its top-notch ingredients.
-When things like flag bread, garlic, smoked gouda, kale pesto, fennel and parsley join together to create a dish, you can practically guarantee it’s going to be delicious.
+Not only does this delicious, artisanal-style microwave sandwich carry 45 percent of the day’s vitamin A and 35 percent of the day’s calcium, but it’s also overflowing with flavor thanks to its top-notch ingredients.
+When things like flax bread, garlic, smoked gouda, kale pesto, fennel, and parsley join together to create a dish, you can practically guarantee it’s going to be delicious.

 1 cup, 230 calories, 1 g fat, 0 g saturated fat, 0 mg sodium, 52 g carbs, 7 g fiber, 12 g sugar, 7 g protein

-Loaded with tender, chewy nutrient-dense wheat berries, farro, black barley, and golden raisins, this vegan, high-fiber grain medley allows you to think outside the cereal box and beyond the oatmeal canister.
+Loaded with tender, chewy nutrient-dense wheat berries, farro, black barley, and golden raisins, this vegan, high-fiber frozen breakfast allows you to think outside the cereal box and beyond the oatmeal canister.